p2k3m/InfiniteRails/README.md

 Refer to [`docs/validation-matrix.md`](docs/validation-matrix.md) for the complete mapping between requirements, validation methods, success criteria, and hands-on test scenarios used during regression.

+## Enhancement roadmap

+The design brief titled **“Comprehensive Analysis and Enhancement Specifications for Infinite Rails: Portals of Dimension”** introduces a broad slate of rendering, interaction, and backend improvements that build toward a fully interactive prototype.
+To keep progress visible, the actionable checklist extracted from that brief now lives in [`docs/enhancement-roadmap.md`](docs/enhancement-roadmap.md).
+Update that roadmap as features land so the team can quickly gauge momentum toward the full experience described in the brief.

 ## Controls

 | Platform | Input |